csm2310/-Card-Detection-System-Aadhaar-PAN-Card-Verification/README.md

 # -Card-Detection-System-Aadhaar-PAN-Card-
 Overview

-The Identity Card Detection System is an Android application that utilizes Optical Character Recognition (OCR) to detect and extract text from identity cards.
-Originally developed as a JavaScript-based web application, this system has been successfully converted into an Android app using Android Studio.
+The Identity Card Detection System is a web-based application built using HTML, CSS, and JavaScript.
+It allows users to detect identity cards, extract relevant details using Optical Character Recognition (OCR), and validate the card number.

 Features

-Real-time identity card detection using the device camera
+Start Detection Button to initiate scanning

-OCR-based text extraction from ID cards
+Camera access request for capturing ID cards

-Automatic cropping and preprocessing for better accuracy
+Automatic image capture and text extraction

+Validation of card number to check authenticity

 User-friendly interface with simple navigation

+No backend required (runs entirely on the client-side)

 Technologies Used

-Android Studio for application development
+HTML, CSS, JavaScript for frontend development

-Java/Kotlin as the programming language

-Tesseract OCR or Google ML Kit for text extraction
+Tesseract.js for OCR-based text extraction

-OpenCV (optional) for image preprocessing
+Canvas API for image processing

-XML for UI design

 Installation